machanism-org/machai/ghostwriter/src/site/markdown/act.md

 basedOn = "task"
 ```

-Ghostwriter loads the parent act first (recursively, if needed), then merges the child act on top.
-After the merge is complete, `basedOn` is removed from the final merged properties.
+Ghostwriter loads the parent act first (recursively), then loads the child act and merges the child values on top of the parent.
+After this is done, the `basedOn` key is removed from the final merged properties.

+What this means for you:

+- Put shared defaults in the base act.
+- Override only the keys you want in the child.

-### 2) Combining a custom act and a built-in act
+### 2) User acts can overlay built-in acts (same name)

-Ghostwriter can look for the same act name in two places:
+Ghostwriter can load an act from two places:

-- built-in resources (`/acts/<name>.toml`)
 - a custom acts location (`--acts <path>`)
+- the built-in resources (`/acts/<name>.toml`)

-If both exist, both are loaded and merged into the same property map.
+If both exist, Ghostwriter loads both into the same property map (custom first, built-in second).

+Important note: because of the load order, a built-in value may replace a custom value unless you use the string extension mechanism described below.

 Practical guidance:

-- For most “customization”, prefer creating a new act and setting `basedOn` to a built-in act.
+- Prefer creating a new act name and using `basedOn` to inherit from a built-in act.
-- If you define an act with the same name as a built-in act, test the final merged result carefully.
+- If you intentionally “shadow” a built-in act by using the same name, verify the final merged content.

-### 3) Extending strings during act merge using `%s`
+### 3) Extending string values during merge using `%s`

-When Ghostwriter merges act data (`ActProcessor.setActData(...)`), string values can be *extended* instead of replaced.
+When Ghostwriter merges act data (`ActProcessor.setActData(...)`), string values can be extended rather than simply replaced.

+Rule:
-If the same key already exists as a string (for example from a parent act), and a later-loaded act provides a string for the same key, Ghostwriter will:

-- take the existing string value
-- replace `%s` inside the existing string with the new string
+- If a key already exists as a string, and a later-loaded act provides a new string for the same key, Ghostwriter replaces the first `%s` in the existing string with the new string.

-This provides a “wrap/extend” mechanism for fields like `inputs`.
+This creates a “wrap/insert” mechanism.

 Example: